PacketShepard/docker-qBittorrentvpn/README.md

 # qBittorrent with WebUI and OpenVPN
 Docker container which runs the latest headless qBittorrent client with WebUI while connecting to OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
 This is an automated build linked with Ubuntu.

+**Be sure to remove "persist-tun" from your ovpn file or OpenVPN will never be able to recover DNS updates that change the server IP.
+This happens with many vpn providers as they move servers to evade blacklists, etc.**

 ![alt text][preview]

 ## Docker Features